oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/docker-manual-steps/docker-sharded-database-with-user-defined-sharding.md

-# Deploy Sharded Database with System Sharding
+# Deploy Sharded Database with User Defined Sharding

-This page covers the steps to manually deploy a sample Sharded Database with System Sharding using Docker Containers.
+This page covers the steps to manually deploy a sample Sharded Database with User Defined Sharding using Docker Containers.

 - [Setup Details](#setup-details)
 - [Prerequisites](#prerequisites)